-The headteacher ensures that safeguarding is an agenda item for staff via the weekly safeguarding meetings.
+Safeguarding is an agenda item for staff via the compulsory weekly safeguarding meetings.
 This policy is reviewed annually or earlier as required by changes to legislation or statutory guidance.

 The nominated governor meets the DSL every term (six times a year) to monitor the effectiveness of this policy.